cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 {%note title=Note%}
 We do not supply any default values for these inputs, this means that users will be obliged to enter values when deploying this blueprint.
-If you do want to supply default values, you can do:
+If you do want to supply default values, you can do so like this:

 {%highlight yaml%}